dmrey01/Project4-House-Prediction/README.md

 - **Feature Importance:** Analysis revealed that certain features, such as *OverallQual and GrLivArea*, were highly predictive of house prices, guiding feature selection and engineering efforts.
 - **Optimization:** **Parameter tuning was performed**, particularly for the *Random Forest and Gradient Boosting models*, to enhance model accuracy and efficiency.

-## Key Insights
-1. **Feature Correlation with SalePrice:**
-- The EDA revealed **significant correlations between SalePrice and certain features like OverallQual (overall material and finish quality), GrLivArea (above grade living area square feet), and GarageCars (size of garage in car capacity).** This insight informed the selection of features and emphasized the importance of these variables in the regression models.
-Models like Lasso Regression and Gradient Boosting were configured to focus on such highly correlated features to improve accuracy.

-2. **Distribution of Target Variable (SalePrice):**
-- **The distribution of SalePrice was analyzed, showing a skewed pattern.** This prompted the use of logarithmic transformations of SalePrice during model training and validation to normalize the distribution and improve model performance, a technique evident in the RMSE calculations where logarithmic errors were used.

-3. **Missing Values and Data Completeness:**
-- During the EDA, **missing values were identified in several features.** Handling these missing values through imputation (filling missing values with the mean for numerical features) was critical for preparing the dataset for modeling.
-This was especially important for models that do not inherently handle missing values, like Lasso and Gradient Boosting.

-4. **Impact of Feature Quality on Price:**
-- Visualizations such as **box plots of SalePrice across different levels of OverallQual demonstrated a clear positive relationship between property quality and price.** This insight was used to prioritize features reflecting property quality in model training, influencing the selection of features in models and the interpretation of model coefficients in Lasso Regression.

-5. **Outlier Detection:**
-- EDA included analysis and visualization of potential outliers, particularly in key features like GrLivArea. **The presence of outliers influenced the decision to use models robust to outliers.** Gradient Boosting, for example, can handle outliers better than some other algorithms due to its sequential approach that focuses on correcting previous errors, including those potentially caused by outliers.

 ## Performance Table

 | **ML Technique**  | **RMSE Error** |